Leonardo DiCaprio: 1991–1996: Early work and breakthrough

 DiCaprio played the developmentally disabled brother of Johnny Depp's character in What's Eating Gilbert Grape (1993), a comedy-drama about a dysfunctional Iowa family.
-Caton-Jones recommended DiCaprio to director Lasse Hallström, but he was initially skeptical, as he considered DiCaprio too good-looking for the part.
+Caton-Jones recommended DiCaprio to director Lasse Hallström who was initially skeptical, as he considered DiCaprio too good-looking for the part.
 Hallström cast DiCaprio after he emerged as "the most observant" auditionee.
 To ensure authenticity in his portrayal, DiCaprio studied similarly impaired children and their mannerisms, and Hallström allowed him to create the character using his own researched attributes.
 The film became a critical success.
 At 19, DiCaprio earned a National Board of Review Award, as well as nominations for a Golden Globe Award and an Academy Award for Best Supporting Actor, making him the seventh-youngest Oscar nominee in the category.
-"The film's real show-stopping turn comes from Mr. DiCaprio," wrote New York Times critic Janet Maslin, "who makes Arnie's many tics so startling and vivid that at first he is difficult to watch.
+"The film's real show-stopping turn comes from Mr. DiCaprio," wrote The New York Times critic Janet Maslin, "who makes Arnie's many tics so startling and vivid that at first he is difficult to watch.
 The performance has a sharp, desperate intensity from beginning to end."
 Caryn James, also writing for The New York Times, said of his performances in This Boy's Life and What's Eating Gilbert Grape: "He made the raw, emotional neediness of those boys completely natural and powerful."

 DiCaprio's first role of 1995 was in Sam Raimi's Western The Quick and the Dead.
 When Sony Pictures became dubious over DiCaprio's casting, co-star Sharon Stone paid his salary herself.
 The film was released to dismal box office performance and mixed reviews from critics.
-DiCaprio next starred as a teenaged Jim Carroll, portraying a drug-addicted high school basketball player and budding writer in the biopic The Basketball Diaries.
-Also in 1995, DiCaprio co-starred with David Thewlis in Agnieszka Holland's erotic drama Total Eclipse, a fictionalized account of the homosexual relationship between Arthur Rimbaud (DiCaprio) and Paul Verlaine (Thewlis).
-He was cast as Rimbaud when River Phoenix died before filming began.
-Although the film failed commercially, it has been included in the catalogue of the Warner Archive Collection, which releases classic and cult films from Warner Bros.' library on home video.
+DiCaprio next starred as a teenage Jim Carroll, a drug-addicted high school basketball player and budding writer, in the biopic The Basketball Diaries.
+He starred in the erotic drama Total Eclipse (1995), driven by the desire to showcase an exceptional performance, which would focus on his acting talent rather than his much-discussed physical appeal.
+Directed by Agnieszka Holland, it is a fictionalized account of the same-sex relationship between Arthur Rimbaud (DiCaprio) and Paul Verlaine (David Thewlis).
+DiCaprio was cast when River Phoenix died before filming began.
+Although the film failed commercially, it has been included in the catalog of the Warner Archive Collection, which releases classic and cult films from Warner Bros.' library on home video.
+A review in the San Francisco Chronicle called DiCaprio "his generation's great acting promise" but criticized the mismatch between Thewlis's "cultivated" British accent and DiCaprio's "Southern California twang".